allam-a/allam-a.github.io/_research/4_ThroughMetals.md

 ---
 <img src='/images/metalAPT_cover.svg' style='width: 100%'>

-In this project, we are developing a permenant system for transferring power through a metallic system using ultrasonic waves.
+In this project, we are developing a permanent system for transferring power through a metallic system using ultrasonic waves.
 The system included a bonded transmitter and receiver sending ultrasonic power through an anodized aluminum wall.
 An efficient class E power amplifier was designed to be tightly integrated with the ultrasonic system (mechanical components) with minimal electronic